 Elective courses and packages

-In the Bachelor College you have plenty of scope to put your own study program together, based on your personal interests and ambitions.
+In the Bachelor College you have plenty of opportunities to put your own study program together, based on your personal interests and ambitions.
 You may choose to specialize by studying a field in more depth, or to build up a wider profile by combining several fields.
 Another option would be to take on the challenge of an honors program or pursue a second-level teaching qualification for secondary education.
 You will arrange your own study program by choosing a USE learning trajectory (15 ECTS) that suits you and 45 ECTS of elective courses.*

 You can opt for coherent elective packages or separate elective courses.
 In principle, any course in the Bachelor College can be chosen as an elective, including major courses from other programs.
 You may also follow more than one USE learning trajectory.
 This option will be regarded as a coherent elective package of 15 ECTS.
 The course catalog – https://mytue.tue.nl – contains the range of courses that will be offered this academic year.

-* This differs for the combined majors:
+* This is different for the combined majors:

-- Web Science-Software Science 20 ECTS electives & 15 ECTS USE learning trajectory
+- Web Science - Software Science 20 ECTS electives & 15 ECTS USE learning trajectory

 Tip:Use the two elective courses in the first year to obtain an orientation to your interests and the manner in which you would like to arrange the elective courses in the second and third years.
-Most coherent elective packages are spread over the second and third years.
-For several elective packages, we advise you to start by taking courses in the first year that will allow you to complete the study program within three years.
+Most coherent elective packages are spread over the second and third year.
+For some elective packages, we advise you to start by taking courses in the first year that will allow you to complete the study program within three years.